ardhitomungkas/Agoric-easy-deployer/README.md

  - Included full monitoring support via [Node Exporter](https://github.com/prometheus/node_exporter) for H\W metrics and Prometeus endpoints of Agoric nodes.
  - Easy repeatable deployment on any number of nodes.
  - For now support only for `Ubuntu 20.xx`

+## Known issues

+ 1. If you use very low-performance server (1core\2ram as an example), steps of building and compile may fail due to SSH timeout.
+If this happens - just restart ansible, or configure SSH timeouts.

+## What's next?
+After installation you may register you [node as Validator](https://gist.github.com/dckc/c6d4c5800daca0bd3439aee3e024b317) or do nothing, it's all up to you.

 ## TL;DR
 1. Clone this repo